This post covers Intrepid Museum tickets and available discounts and provides tips to help you plan your visit here.

-The Intrepid Sea, Air & Space Museum is the only museum in the world where visitors can experience a legendary aircraft carrier, the first space shuttle, the world's fastest jets, and a guided missile submarine.
+The Intrepid Sea, Air & Space Museum is the only museum in the world where guests can stand on the flight deck of a legendary aircraft carrier, experience the first space shuttle, a guided missile submarine and get close to some of the world's fastest jets.

-The museum’s mission is to promote awareness and understanding of history, science, and service through its collections, exhibitions, and programming to honor American heroes and to educate the public.
+The museum’s mission is to promote awareness and understanding of history, science, and service through its collections, exhibitions, and programming that honor American heroes and educate the public.

 Aircraft Carrier Intrepid